 The waste disposal permit allows time to gather cover performance information for further analysis, prior to installing the covers en mass.
-Continued evaluation of the cover performance remains ongoing since its installation in 2000 to justify and improve closure capping technology.
-Extensive reviews in 2002 of the cap performance have also taken place during the KGCMC Stage 2 Tailings Expansion project work with the USFS (O'Kane 2001).
+Continued evaluation of the cover performance remains ongoing since its installation in 2000 to justify and improve closure cover technology.
+Extensive reviews in 2002 of the cap performance also took place during the KGCMC Stage 2 Tailings Expansion project work with the USFS (O'Kane 2001).
 KGCMC recognizes that the soil covers represent a significant part of the site reclamation plan.
 Therefore, KGCMC has continued to commit resources to develop and monitor the performance of the cover at Site 23.
+See Section 3.8 for more details on the Site 23 test cover performance